-Devoid of the folklore and much of the fantasia of Miyazaki’s more outwardly visionary work, the film nevertheless endures as his most beloved film.
+Devoid of much of the fantasia of Miyazaki’s more outwardly visionary work, it still endures as his most beloved film.

 Farhadi utilizes living quarters as an area of adversity rather than comfort.